 Ownership

-The offshore remote development team or unit is often owned by the company.
+The company often owns the offshore remote development team or unit.

 The outsourced provider is an independent third party.